himanshu-cse/Drawize/README.md

 ## About Game

-- Pictionary is a free online multiplayer drawing and guessing pictionary game.
+- Drawize is a free online multiplayer drawing and guessing pictionary game.

 - A normal game consists of a few rounds, where every round a player has to draw their chosen word and others have to guess it to gain points!